-During the year ended December 31, 2019, the Company had stock options outstanding under the following plans: the 2016 Omnibus Share and Incentive Plan (the "2016 Plan"), the 2011 Omnibus Share Compensation Plan (the "2011 Plan"), the 2013 designated plans (the "Designated Plans"), the 2019 inducement grant and the OnCore Option Plan.
+During the year ended December 31, 2020, the Company had stock options outstanding under the following plans (collectively, the "Plans"): the 2016 Omnibus Share and Incentive Plan (the "2016 Plan"), the 2011 Omnibus Share Compensation Plan (the "2011 Plan"), the 2019 inducement grant and the OnCore Option Plan.

-As of December 31, 2019, the aggregate number of shares authorized for awards under all Plans was 12,790,202.
-As of December 31, 2019, the Company had 8,576,584 options outstanding and a further 2,424,703 awards available for issuance.
+As of December 31, 2020, the aggregate number of shares authorized for awards under all Plans was 15,790,202.
+As of December 31, 2020, the Company had 10,669,776 options outstanding and 3,161,471 awards available for issuance under the Plans.

-The Company issues new shares of common stock to settle options exercised.
+The Company issues new common shares of stock to settle options exercised.

-Under the 2016 and 2011 Plans, the Company's board of directors may grant options, and other types of Awards, to employees, directors and consultants of the Company.
-The exercise price of the options is determined by the Company's Board of Directors but will be at least equal to the closing market price of the common shares on the date of grant or the prior day and the term may not exceed 10 years.
+Under the 2016 and 2011 Plans, the Company's board of directors may grant options, and other types of awards, to employees, directors and consultants of the Company.
+The exercise price of the options is determined by the Company's board of directors but will be at least equal to the closing market price of the common shares on the date of grant or the prior day and the term may not exceed 10 years.
 Options granted generally vest over three or four years for employees and for directors' initial grants, and immediately for directors' annual grants.